Sentence-Permuted Paragraph Generation: Abstract

 \section{Abstract}

 Generating paragraphs of diverse contents is important in many applications.
 Existing generation models produce similar contents from homogenized contexts due to the fixed left-to-right sentence order.
 Our idea is permuting the sentence orders to improve the content diversity of multi-sentence paragraph.
-We propose a novel framework \textit{PermGen} whose objective is to maximize the expected log-likelihood of output paragraph distributions with respect to all possible sentence orders. \textit{PermGen} uses hierarchical positional embedding and designs new procedures for training, decoding, and candidate ranking in the sentence-permuted generation.
+We propose a novel framework \textit{PermGen} whose objective is to maximize the expected log-likelihood of output paragraph distributions with respect to all possible sentence orders. \textit{PermGen} uses hierarchical positional embedding and designs new procedures for both training phase and inference phase.
 Experiments on three paragraph generation benchmarks demonstrate \textit{PermGen} generates more diverse outputs with a higher quality than existing models.